ydb-platform/nbs/doc/blockstore/storage/direct_data_transfer.md

 The TCopyRangeActor that copies the data has a source and target actors.
 It reads from one and writes to the other.
 We need to mimic this actor by TDirectCopyRangeActor and collect the necessary information about the source and target devices.
 And then forward this information to the source or destination DiskAgent.
 It is more convenient to perform operation on the source DiskAgent, in this case it will manage the throttling itself.
 Sometimes it is impossible to read or write data with a single request if it on border of two devices, in this case we will perform copying using the previous mechanism, via TCopyRangeActor.

 To collect information about devices from the source and target actors, we will make a new GetDeviceForRange request.
-This request should be able to handle all types of nonrepl partitions and return the agent disk, device, and offset on this device.
+This request should be able to handle all types of nonrepl partitions and return the DiskAgent, device uuid, and offset on this device.
 If it is impossible to get such information, then it should return E_ABORT, which means fallback to TCopyRangeActor.
 Next, we send the new message TEvDirectCopyBlocksRequest to the source DiskAgent and wait for execution.
-If an error has occurred, it is handled in the usual way at the upper level.
+The  source DiskAgent should read the data and send a request to write it to the target DiskAgent.
+If an error has occurred, it is handled in the usual way at the TNonreplicatedPartitionMigrationCommonActor level.
 The TEvDirectCopyBlocksRequest message contains all the necessary information about where to read from and where to write data.
-In some cases, the destination device may be located on the DiskAgent, in which case there is no need for network communication.
+In some cases, the source and target device may be located on the same DiskAgent, in which case there is no need for network data transfer.

 ```mermaid
 flowchart TD